ewallace/Ssd1_CRACanalysis_2020/README.md

 ```

 Unfortunately, due to a bug we have not yet been able to fix, this needs to be run *twice* for all tasks to complete.

+# Organisation of this repository

+Data and code is organised into subdirectories, whose contents are briefly mentioned here.
+Each directory has its own README file that describes the contents in more detail.

+To be continued...